m-a-v/Spike/docs/FAQ/FAQs and Knowledge Base.md

 ### What alarms can be set?

-If you go to Menu > Settings > Alarms you will see the various alarms that can be set.
+If you go to *Menu > Settings > Alarms* you will see the various alarms that can be set.

 ### How do I set an alarm up?

-Go to Menu > Settings > Alarms > Alert Types.
-Click on “Add Alert” and name it, customise it to what you need and click on Save at the bottom
+Go to *Menu > Settings > Alarms > Alert Types*.
+Click on **Add Alert** and name it, customise it to what you need and click on Save at the bottom.

+### I can not see the Save button at the bottom

+Currently, Spike does not support display zoom.
+To disable, open the iOS Settings then select *Display & Brightness*.
+From here tap the *View* option below *Display Zoom* and select *Standard*.

 ### Alarms are not working – why?

--   Check that if your phone is on Mute, you have enabled Override Mute in Menu > Settings > Alarms
+* Check that if your phone is on Mute, you have enabled *Override Mute* in *Menu > Settings > Alarms*
--   Check that your volume is turned up as Spike uses this volume for Notifications
+* Check that your volume is turned up as Spike uses this volume for Notifications
--   Check that you are not in “Do Not Disturb” Mode
+* Check that you are not in “Do Not Disturb” Mode
+* You can also enable *Override System Volume* and define a *Custom Volume*

 Calibration
 -----------

 ### How do I calibrate?

 Calibration is simple when you know how.
 Always calibrate with a finger prick.
-Do not do it with the Dexcom reader, Libre reader or LibreLink app as they have their own algorithms, whereas Spike applies its own algorithm to the raw data based on your finger prick.
+Do not do it with the Dexcom reader, LibreReader or LibreLink app as they have their own algorithms, whereas Spike applies its own algorithm to the raw data based on your finger prick.
 Always calibrate when level and in range (Spike can be set to alert you when you are in steady range if you set the alarm to do so) but if you know that there’s an external factor involved, you can snooze it for a while any try again when you feel it is a better time.
 For example, if Spike is telling you it is fine to calibrate but you have just eaten or injected, or you are dehydrated, it might still be better to delay the calibration for a while.

 ### How often should I calibrate?